 MAISRC researchers worked to developed a novel aquatic eDNA collection and concentration technology for more efficient, reliable and cost-effective screening for not only invasive aquatic organisms and pathogens but also native and endangered species.

-Description: This project will develop a novel aquatic eDNA collection and concentration technology for more efficient, reliable and cost-effective screening for not only invasive aquatic organisms and pathogens but also native and endangered species.
+This project aimed to develop a novel aquatic eDNA collection and concentration technology for more efficient, reliable and cost-effective screening for not only invasive aquatic organisms and pathogens but also native and endangered species.
 Although some success has been found with using eDNA to find and quantify populations, they typically require numerous samples from each site and are prone to either false positives or false negatives.
 This improved sampling technique will reduce costs per sample, reduce staff time needed for sampling, and improve the accuracy and efficiency of current detection methods.
 The technology would significantly enable and empower aquatic ecosystem survey and management programs in Minnesota.
 Specifically, the project aimed to 1) develop an eDNA nanofilter that specifically and rapidly captures nucleic acids (DNA, RNA) from water and enable the processing of large volumes of samples within a short period of time, 2) Verify increased eDNA sampling efficiency of the new nanofilter in field settings (proof-of-concept).